ffathy-tdx/ROS-Package-for-Real-Time-Camera-Image-Sharpening/README.md

 ## Overview

-This is the ROS package for Task 2 of the Skyxperts project.
-The package is designed for real-time camera image sharpening and publishing in a ROS environment.
+This ROS package is designed for real-time camera image sharpening and publishing in a ROS environment.
 It captures a raw camera feed, applies image sharpening, and publishes the sharpened images to a ROS topic.

 ## Features